qgis/QGIS-Website/README.md

 The site will automatically refresh any page you have open if you edit it and save your work.
 Magical eh?

+## Running End to End (e2e) Tests

+Test files are located in ```test/e2e```.

+These tests exist to make sure code changes to this repository do not break how the site currently functions.
+They are intended to run on each commit to verify the site is working in expected order.

+Read more on testing [here](https://github.com/qgis/QGIS-Hugo/blob/main/test/Readme.md).

+## Creating and Running Tests

+1. Navigate to the e2e test folder which is located in ```test/e2e```.
+2. Create or edit a test file for the page or section you want to test and get coding, test files should start with the name test follow by the file name, example ```test_about_page.py```.
+3. Start the hugo server in a terminal window ```make dev```.
+4. Run test in terminal window ```make tests```

+> **Note:** To run the tests as described above, you need to have docker installed on your machine and the appropriate permissions to run docker commands.

 ## 📁 File naming conventions

 * Separate words in file names with hyphens e.g. windows-download.md